Milos5611/pac/README.md

 ├─ infrastructure/              # Infrastructuree of the application
 |
-├─ docker-compose.yaml          # Config to run app in local docker container ├─ build-docler-images.sh       # Build Api and Web docker images from the root folder ├─ .gitignore                   # List of files and folders not tracked by Git └─ README.md                    # This file
+├─ docker-compose.yaml          # Config to run app in local docker container ├─ .gitignore                   # List of files and folders not tracked by Git └─ README.md                    # This file
 ```